 Led by Juliette Becker, a graduate student at the University of Michigan's astronomy department, the simulations created different versions of Planet Nine that could possibly explain the shape of our solar system and why these TNOs haven't either smashed into other planets, been thrown into the sun or simply spun out into space.
 Becker's team determined two things through these simulations.

-The first is "that there are preferred versions of Planet Nine that make the TNOs stay stable for longer, so it basically increases the probability that our solar system exists the way it does," Becker said to Phys.org.
+The first is "that there are preferred versions of Planet Nine that make the TNOs stay stable for longer, so it basically increases the probability that our solar system exists the way it does," Becker told Phys.org.
 "Through these computer simulations, we were able to determine which realization of Planet Nine creates our solar system—the whole caveat here being, if Planet Nine is real."

 The second is what Becker's team calls "resonance hopping."
 This is the process through which these TNOs jump between stable orbits and thus keep themselves from getting ejected out of the solar system.